kwonminki/Asyrp_official/README.md

 ## Description
-This repo includes the official Pytorch implementation of **Asyrp**, Diffusion Models already have a Semantic Latent Space, and **DiffStyle**, Training-free Style Transfer Emerges from h-space in Diffusion models.
+This repo includes the official Pytorch implementation of **Asyrp**, Diffusion Models already have a Semantic Latent Space.

 - Utilizing the *h-space*, bottleneck of U-Net, as a semantic latent space, **Asyrp** allows for the manipulation of real images through diffusion models.

-- **DiffStyle** offers training-free content mixing and style transfer capabilities by using *h-space* of diffusion models.

 ## Getting Started